-What We Know About the Investigations into Trump’s Russia Scandal
+What We Know About the Investigations Into Trump’s Russia Scandal

 The FBI

-The FBI usually doesn’t comment on the existence or nonexistence of investigations, though we’ve seen some notable exceptions in the last year.
-Shortly before Trump’s inauguration FBI director James Comey angered senators by refusing to comment on whether the bureau is investigating Trump’s ties to Russia, or even his criteria for acknowledging an investigation.
+The FBI doesn’t usually comment on the existence or nonexistence of investigations (though we’ve seen some notable exceptions in the last year).
+Shortly before Trump’s inauguration, FBI director James Comey angered senators by refusing to comment on whether the bureau was investigating Trump’s ties to Russia, or even on his criteria for acknowledging an investigation.

 Thanks to a number of leaks, however, we have an idea of what the Russia probe entails.
-According to McClatchy, last spring the FBI, CIA, Justice Department, National Security Agency, the Office of the Director of National Intelligence, and the Treasury Department began investigating Russian attempts to influence the election, and the possibility that Kremlin money secretly made its way to the Trump campaign.
+According to McClatchy, last spring the FBI, CIA, Justice Department, NSA, Office of the Director of National Intelligence, and Treasury Department began investigating Russian attempts to influence the election, and the possibility that Kremlin money had secretly made its way to the Trump campaign.

-The BBC reported that this coordinated investigation, which is being led by the FBI, was launched after the CIA director saw a recording about Russia’s attempt to influence the U.S. election:
+The BBC reported that this coordinated investigation, which is being led by the FBI, was launched after the director of the CIA saw a recording about Russia’s attempt to influence the U.S. election:

-The current scope and status of the investigations is unclear.
-In February Reuters reported that the FBI is pursuing at least three separate probes.
-The FBI’s Pittsburgh office, which often handles cyber security investigations, is working to identify who was behind the hacking of Democratic National Committee’s computer systems.
+The current scope and status of the investigations are unclear.
+In February, Reuters reported that the FBI was pursuing at least three separate probes.
+The FBI’s Pittsburgh office, which often handles cybersecurity investigations, is working to identify who was behind the hacking of the Democratic National Committee’s computer systems.
 The San Francisco office is trying to identify “Guccifer 2,” the person or group who hacked Clinton campaign manager John Podesta’s emails.
-FBI counterintelligence agents in D.C. are looking into leads from informants and foreign communications intercepts, including financial transactions by Russians believed to have links to Trump associates.
+FBI counterintelligence agents in D.C. are looking into leads from informants and foreign communication intercepts, including financial transactions by Russians believed to have links to Trump associates.

 The New York Times reported in January that the counterintelligence agencies are looking at intercepted communications and financial transactions as part of its investigation into possible ties between Russian officials and Trump associates.
-The FBI was said to be examining former Trump campaign chairman Paul Manafort, and former Trump advisers Carter Page and Roger Stone.
+The FBI was said to be examining former Trump campaign chairman Paul Manafort, as well as former Trump advisers Carter Page and Roger Stone.

-Last month the Times said phone records and calls intercepted by U.S. intelligence agencies show that Trump campaign officials and associates had repeated contacts with senior Russian intelligence officials in the year before the election.
-The Trump camp denied this.
+Last month, the Times said phone records and calls intercepted by U.S. intelligence agencies show that Trump campaign officials and associates had repeated contact with senior Russian intelligence officials in the year before the election.
+The Trump camp denies this.

 The Senate Intelligence Committee

-The most robust congressional investigation is taking place in the Senate Intelligence Committee – though like all of the congressional probes, it relies on information collected by the intelligence community.
+The most robust congressional investigation is taking place in the Senate Select Committee on Intelligence — though, like all of the congressional probes, it relies on information collected by the intelligence community.

 FBI director Comey briefed the committee behind closed doors on February 17.
 “I have a high level of confidence that we’ll get what we need,” Senator Warner said after the meeting.

-Senate Majority Leader Mitch McConnell said it’s “highly likely” that the committee will look at former National Security Adviser Michael Flynn’s discussions with the Russian ambassador, and Warner said he wants him to testify.
+Senate Majority Leader Mitch McConnell said it’s “highly likely” that the committee will look at former national security adviser Michael Flynn’s discussions with the Russian ambassador, and Warner said he wants Flynn to testify.

 Initially Burr told reporters that the probe wouldn’t look into the Trump campaign, but Politico reported that he backtracked after Democrats threatened to boycott the investigation.